- Written by Dr.Mehmet Demircioglu

 Heartburn Medicine Timing for FUE Safety

-If you use omeprazole, famotidine, antacid tablets, alginate liquid, or another heartburn medicine before hair transplant surgery, include it on your medical form and do not change the timing on your own on the morning of the procedure.
-In most stable cases, the practical step is to send the exact medicine name, when you last took it, and whether you still have active burning, nausea, vomiting, chest pain, or swallowing difficulty.
-Heartburn medicine is usually a timing and disclosure issue, not a graft growth treatment.
+If you use omeprazole, famotidine, antacid tablets, alginate liquid, or another heartburn medicine before hair transplant surgery, write it on your medical form before surgery day.
+Do not change the timing on your own on the morning of the procedure.

 I separate two questions when I review this with a patient.
 One is whether the medicine itself affects the surgical plan.
 The other is whether the symptom behind the medicine means the body is not ready for a long local anesthetic FUE day.
 A familiar reflux pattern is different from new severe pain, repeated vomiting, black stool, or chest pressure before travel.